Written by: Michael Den Boer on September 19th, 2013

 Extras for this release include a trailer for the film (2 minutes 30 seconds – 1080 Progressive Widescreen), a eleven minute audio essay about the film, a playful interview with actor Vincent Price from 1986 (11 minutes 26 seconds – 1080 Progressive 1.33:1 aspect ratio), interviews with author Jonathan Rigby (32 minutes 58 seconds – 1080 Progressive Widescreen) and filmmaker Joe Dante (26 minutes 47 seconds – 1080 Progressive Widescreen) and a informative audio commentary with director Roger Corman.

-Topics discussed in the interview with Joe Dante include his first near encounter with Roger Corman and how many years later he became a trailer editor and eventually as a feature film director for Corman, establishing a style as a director, Roger Corman’s Edgar Allen Poe series and composer Les Baxter.
-Topics discussed in the interview with Jonathan Rigby include the film House of Usher, Roger Corman and other film adaptations of Edgar Allen Poe.
+Topics discussed in the interview with Joe Dante include his first near encounter with Roger Corman and how many years later he became a trailer editor and eventually as a feature film director for Corman, establishing a style as a director, Roger Corman’s Edgar Allan Poe series and composer Les Baxter.
+Topics discussed in the interview with Jonathan Rigby include the film House of Usher, Roger Corman and other film adaptations of Edgar Allan Poe.
 Rounding out the extras is a collector’s booklet featuring new writing on the film by author and critic Tim Lucas and an extract from Vincent Price s long out of print autobiography, illustrated with original archive stills and posters.
 It should be noted that the audio commentary is the same track that originally appeared on MGM’s North American DVD release for the film.
 Overall House of Usher gets an exceptional release from Arrow Video, highly recommended.

 Note: Arrow Video are also releasing this film in a steel book edition.